haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

 ### Why Measure TDS?

-With TDS and the beverage mass, we can calculate the mass of extracted coffee compounds and the extraction yield.
+With TDS and the beverage weight, we can first calculate the mass of extracted coffee compounds and then the extraction yield.
 Extraction yield is one of the most important objective indicators of coffee flavor.

-Jonathan Gagné's excellent 2019 article [Measuring and Reporting Extraction Yield](https://coffeeadastra.com/2019/02/17/measuring-and-reporting-extraction-yields/) thoroughly explains how to calculate extraction yield.
-I highly recommend reading it.
+Jonathan Gagné wrote a very detailed article back in 2019 explaining how to calculate the extraction yield, so I won't reinvent the wheel here.
+Please refer to his masterpiece [Measuring and Reporting Extraction Yield](https://coffeeadastra.com/2019/02/17/measuring-and-reporting-extraction-yields/).

-In short, for filter coffee (e.g. pour-over), extraction yield (EY) is typically estimated using this formula, where $B$ is the beverage mass and $D$ is the coffee dose:
+In short, for percolation brewing methods (e.g. pour-over and espresso), extraction yield (EY) is typically estimated using this formula, where $B$ is the beverage weight and $D$ is the coffee dose:

 $$ \mathrm{EY} = \displaystyle\frac{\mathrm{TDS} * B}{D} $$

-For example, if we brew 170g of coffee with 1.4% TDS using 10g of beans, the extraction yield is:
+For example, if we brew a cup of coffee weighing 150g with 1.4% TDS using 10g of beans, the extraction yield is:

-$$ \mathrm{EY} = \displaystyle\frac{1.4\%*170g}{10g} = 23.8\%$$
+$$ \mathrm{EY} = \displaystyle\frac{1.4\%*150g}{10g} = 21\%$$

 ### How to Measure TDS?

-Drying coffee in an oven to directly measure the mass of extracted compounds is impractical.
+If we want to know the extraction yield, we must know the weight of the coffee compounds in the beverage.
+This could, of course, be done by drying the coffee in an oven as mentioned earlier, but obviously, this is not very practical.
 Instead, we use an optical refractometer to measure the TDS of liquid coffee.
 The principle is not complicated, and many excellent articles already explain it, such as [Quantitative Café's Instagram post](https://www.instagram.com/p/Co2cgyOJS8V).

 <div class="row mt-md-4 mt-3 mb-md-4 mb-3 justify-content-center text-center">
     <div class="col-md-12">